 SUNY Poly encourages all eligible students to register to vote and to become involved in the American democratic process.
 Each year, voter registration information forms are available to all SUNY Poly students.
 To vote in a local or general election, students must submit a voter registration form to the county board of elections no later than 25 days before the scheduled election.
-For more information, contact the Center for Student Involvement, (315) 792-7530, or the New York State Voter Registration Hotline: 1-800-FOR VOTE.
+More information is here, by calling (315) 792-7170, or the New York State Voter Registration Hotline: 1-800-FORVOTE.